tomrist9/online-medicine-application/README.md

 ```
 3️⃣ Run Microservices Individually

-Each microservice can also be run independently from its module using your IDE or via Gradle:
+Each microservice can also be run independently from its module using your IDE or via Maven:

-./gradlew :order-service:bootRun
+mvn spring-boot:run -pl order-service

 ```
 4️⃣ Test Kafka Events